sanju-0/Chat-Bot-JS/README.md

-# Chat-Bot-JS
+# InteractIQ
-● Developed a Chat Bot System using HTML, CSS, and JavaScript.
+InteractIQ is an innovative project that uses HTML, CSS, and JavaScript to create a chatbot system.
+It has an advanced feature that makes user interactions easy by managing user queues efficiently.

-● Added feature that helps in smooth interaction with the user if they have any queue. ⭐
+One of the unique aspects of InteractIQ is that it has personalized responses created only through JavaScript, eliminating the need for external APIs.
+This approach provides prompt and customized responses that foster a deeper connection with users, enhancing their overall engagement and satisfaction.

-● Added self-made response with JavaScript without any API to build a personal connection with the user. 😊
+InteractIQ aims to redefine the conventional chatbot experience through user-centric design and meticulous development.
+The platform is functional and remarkably personal and engaging, providing a chatbot experience that surpasses expectations.

-## Here are some glimpse of my project :)
+## Here are some glimpses of my project :)

 <img width="275" alt="Screenshot 2022-06-29 144444" src="https://user-images.githubusercontent.com/78341083/176400353-2df0d5e4-f99d-45a6-a11c-863b95dfe6f3.png">
 <img width="265" alt="Screenshot 2022-06-29 144523" src="https://user-images.githubusercontent.com/78341083/176400361-7962687b-64cf-4cd4-885f-826216f17824.png">